What We Do

 DIAL 911 IN CASE OF EMERGENCY

 The New Canaan Fire Department consists of both career firefighters and volunteers.
-The Department has a full complement of twenty five made up of 16 career firefighters, 4 career lieutanants,4 career captains and a career Asst.
+The Department has a full complement of twenty five made up of 16 career firefighters, 4 career lieutanants, 4 career captains and a career.
 Chief , supplemented by a well-trained group of volunteers.
 The Department relies heavily on volunteers, and it is vital that there is a sufficient pool of volunteers available to respond to the various calls for help.
 Applications for being a volunteer firefighter are accepted throughout the year.

 The Town stresses the importance of keeping the fire-fighting equipment in excellent shape.
-Several pieces of aging fire apparatus have been replaced in recent years, with the latest being a Tanker added in 2007.
-Such a replacement program not only helps provide first-class fire fighting ability; it also enables the Department to meet fire protection standards established by the Insurance Services Organization, thereby enabling reduction of insurance premiums paid on homeowners insurance.
+Several pieces of aging fire apparatus have been replaced in recent years, with the latest being a pumper added in 2018.
+Such a replacement program not only helps provide first-class firefighting ability; it also enables the Department to meet fire protection standards established by the Insurance Services Organization, thereby enabling reduction of insurance premiums paid on homeowners insurance.
 In 2018 our rating is 4/4Y.

 Members of the Department are trained to respond to structure and brush fires, hazardous materials incidents, motor vehicle accidents, confined space rescues, and a variety of other situations where residents need specialized assistance.
-The Fire Company responds to more than 850 call per year.
+The Fire Department responds to more than 1050 calls per year.

 In addition to fire-fighting activities, the Department participates in other events that help to improve the quality of life in our Town.
 These include Fire Safety Day, assisting the Chamber of Commerce in preparing and installing the Christmas lights in downtown, and promoting safety in standing by at the Fourth of July fireworks site.

-For further information about the Fire Company please visit the links below.
+For further information about the Fire Department please visit the links below.